Waziup/waziup.io-old/content/courses/waziapps/index.md

 ---

 {{% warning %}}
-WaziApps are possible with WaziGate V2, which will be published officially soon.
+WaziApps are possible with WaziGate V2 only.
 {{% /warning %}}

 This course guides you to step through development of a **simple app** running on the Wazigate platform.